 Now Reading

-From then on, it was a step-by-step climb to stardom with Titanic (1997) instantly turning him into a heartthrob.
-But DiCaprio took on challenging roles that didn’t simply typecast him as the handsome young man.
-The year 2002 was important in the actor’s career.
-His first of the many collaborations with director Martin Scorsese happened through Gangs of New York.
-In the same year DiCaprio played the suave anti-hero in Spielberg’s Catch Me If You Can.
-Later, he played darker and layered characters in films such as Blood Diamond Revolutionary Road, and Django Unchained
+From there, it was a steady rise to stardom, with Titanic (1997) turning him into an instant heartthrob.
+But DiCaprio picked roles that challenged him beyond the handsome young man stereotype.
+The year 2002 was pivotal, marking his first collaboration with Martin Scorsese in Gangs of New York.
+The same year DiCaprio played the suave anti-hero in Spielberg’s Catch Me If You Can.
+Later, he played darker, layered characters in films such as Blood Diamond Revolutionary Road, and Django Unchained

 13. Gangs of New York (2002)

-In his first collaboration with director Martin Scorsese, DiCaprio plays Amsterdam Vallon, an Irish-American seeking vengeance for the murder of his father.
-Although the film drew a lot of criticism, it’s one of Scorsese’s ambitious projects and the most exquisitely detailed one.
-It’s set in the mid-1800s New York, where the poor are left to survive amidst the relentless war between gangs of Protestant natives and Catholic Irishmen.
+In his first collaboration with director Martin Scorsese, DiCaprio plays Amsterdam Vallon, an Irish-American seeking vengeance for his father’s murder.
+Although the film drew a lot of criticism, it stands out as one of Scorsese’s most ambitious and exquisitely detailed projects.
+Set in mid-1800s New York, it depicts the relentless war between gangs of Protestant natives and Catholic Irishmen, with the poor struggling to survive.

 12. Blood Diamond (2006)

-Edward Zwick’s Blood Diamond is a lot different from the usual white men savior narratives of Hollywood.
-DiCaprio plays Danny Archer, an unscrupulous smuggler and mercenary who gets caught in Sierra Leone’s civil war while involved in search of a rare pink diamond.
-But Blood Diamond largely tells the story of a fisherman (Djimon Hounsou), who is displaced because of the war.
-For self-centered reasons, Danny accompanies the fisherman to help reunite him with his family.
-Nevertheless, the inhumanity he encounters gradually changes Danny.
+Edward Zwick’s Blood Diamond breaks from the typical Hollywood white savior narrative.
+DiCaprio plays Danny Archer, a mercenary caught in Sierra Leone’s civil war while searching for a rare pink diamond.
+But Blood Diamond largely tells the story of a fisherman (Djimon Hounsou), who is displaced by the war.
+For self-centered reasons, Danny helps the fisherman reunite with his family, but the inhumanity he encounters gradually changes him.

-In order to play Danny Archer, DiCaprio gained some muscles and is said to have trained with former Rhodesian soldiers.
-The character wasn’t written with much depth.
-But DiCaprio in his own way brought certain nuances and energy to carry the role.
-He gets a particularly touching moment towards the end.
-DiCaprio received an Oscar nomination for the role.
+To play Danny Archer, DiCaprio gained muscle and trained with former Rhodesian soldiers.
+Although the character lacked depth, DiCaprio infused him with nuance and energy.
+He delivers a particularly touching moment toward the end, earning an Oscar nomination for the role.

 11. Catch Me If You Can (2002)

-Catch Me If You Can came after DiCaprio’s two underwhelming movies, The Beach and Don’s Plum.
-However, the charm he exudes in this lead role cemented his reputation and he became a force to be reckoned with.
-The actor is particularly impressive in the scene where he convinces Tom Hanks’ FBI character that he is really a Secret Serviceman.
+Catch Me If You Can followed DiCaprio’s two underwhelming films, The Beach and Don’s Plum.
+However, his charm in this lead role cemented his reputation, making him a force to be reckoned with.
+DiCaprio is particularly impressive in the scene where he convinces Tom Hanks’ FBI character that he is a Secret Serviceman.

 10. Shutter Island (2010)

-Based on Dennis Lehane’s mystery novel, Scorsese’s Shutter Island is set in a 1950s Asylum for the Criminally Insane.
-DiCaprio plays Teddy Daniels, a U.S. Marshal invited to the somber island to investigate the disappearance of a patient.
-Soon, a shocking twist reveals that this isn’t a simple case of disappearance.
-Released just before Inception, Cobb and Teddy Daniels share a lot of traits, particularly their tenuous and waning grasp on reality.
-The choices and fate of both these DiCaprio characters also end on an eerily ambivalent note.
+Based on Dennis Lehane’s mystery novel, Martin Scorsese’s Shutter Island is set in a 1950s asylum for the criminally insane.
+DiCaprio plays Teddy Daniels, a U.S. Marshal investigating the disappearance of a patient.
+A shocking twist soon reveals that this isn’t a simple missing persons case.
+Released just before Inception, Teddy Daniels shares traits with Cobb, particularly a tenuous grasp on reality.
+The fates of both characters end on an eerily ambivalent note.
+Teddy Daniels is perhaps more complex, with deeper trauma than Cobb.

 9. Titanic (1997)

-James Cameron’s record-breaking feature – at both the box-office and Oscars – became a global cultural phenomenon during its time.
-Cameron’s filmmaking brought back the old-school Hollywood epic feel.
-It especially reminded us of David Lean movies’ expansive scope.
-However, the beating heart of this disaster film’s visual extravaganza was the familiar yet robust love relationship between a young drifter and a despairing upper class girl.
-In fact, it is the enchanting perspectives of Kate Winslet and Leonardo DiCaprio’s characters that bring genuine warmth to the proceedings.
+James Cameron’s record-breaking Titanic became a global cultural phenomenon, dominating both the box office and the Oscars.
+Cameron’s filmmaking revived the old-school Hollywood epic, reminiscent of David Lean’s expansive scope.
+The heart of this disaster film, however, lies in the compelling love story between a young drifter and a despairing upper-class girl.
+Kate Winslet and Leonardo DiCaprio’s charming performances bring genuine warmth to the narrative.

 8. The Wolf of Wall Street (2013)

-DiCaprio and Scorsese teamed up once again in probably their funniest collaboration.
-Based on Jordan Belfort’s memoir of the same name, it’s a drug-fueled, testosterone-infused tale of capitalist excess and the American dream.
-Gordon Gekko in Oliver Stone’s Wall Street (1987) might have said “Greed is Good”.
-But it’s Belfort who lived and thrived by those words.
+DiCaprio and Scorsese teamed up again in what is one of their most fun collaborations.
+Based on Jordan Belfort’s memoir, The Wolf of Wall Street is a drug-fueled, testosterone-infused tale of capitalist excess and the American dream.
+While Gordon Gekko in Oliver Stone’s Wall Street (1987) famously said, “Greed is good,” Belfort lived and thrived by those words.

 7. Inception (2010)

-Christopher Nolan’s Inception is the second biggest blockbuster in Leonardo DiCaprio’s career.
-It also brought puzzling high-minded ideas into a big-budget production.
-The actor plays Cobb, a master thief of the dreamscape who is guilt-ridden by the death of his wife.
-Desperate to reunite with his children, Cobb takes on a high-risk assignment for the wealthy business magnate Saito
+Christopher Nolan’s Inception is the second biggest blockbuster in Leonardo DiCaprio’s career, blending complex ideas with a big-budget production.
+DiCaprio plays Cobb, a master thief of the dreamscape who is guilt-ridden by his wife’s death.
+Desperate to reunite with his children, he takes on a high-risk assignment for wealthy magnate Saito.

-Though Inception has a lot of spectacular set-pieces, it is a largely character-driven tale tackling Cobb’s moral quandaries.
-And DiCaprio gives a powerhouse performance as he confronts his character’s inner demons while caught in the dreamland.
-Inception starts by showing Cobb as a cool-headed guy who stays on top of the game.
-As the narrative unfolds, DiCaprio brilliantly delves into Cobb’s anxiety and vulnerability.
-On paper, the scenario might sound ludicrous and Cobb’s characterization can come across as simple.
-But the surprisingly restrained performance keeps us engrossed in the character’s mission.
+Despite its spectacular set-pieces, Inception is a character-driven tale exploring Cobb’s moral quandaries.
+DiCaprio delivers a powerhouse performance, confronting his character’s inner demons in the dreamland.
+Initially, Cobb appears as a cool-headed operator, but as the story unfolds, DiCaprio reveals Cobb’s anxiety and vulnerability.
+On paper, the scenario might seem ludicrous and Cobb’s characterization simple, but DiCaprio’s restrained performance keeps us engrossed in his mission.

 6. What’s Eating Gilbert Grape?
 (1993)

-In Lasse Hallstrom’s brilliant drama, Leonardo DiCaprio played a mentally-challenged teenager who is looked after by his brother (played by Johnny Depp).
-Depp plays the titular character, who also has to take care of his housebound 500-pound mother and two sisters.
-The narrative tracks Gilbert’s efforts to live a life of his own.
+In Lasse Hallstrom’s brilliant drama, Leonardo DiCaprio played a mentally-challenged teenager who is looked after by his brother (Johnny Depp).
+Depp plays the titular character, who also takes care of their housebound 500-pound mother and two sisters while trying to carve out his own life.

 5. The Departed (2006)